"I like the movie fine so far."

 On paper, the job of a reviewer of any medium is to provide an evaluation of a given work in the medium, outlining its good and bad points and whether you should check it out.
 Useful, succinct, and an integral part of any entertainment industry.

-Enter the Caustic Critic, whose job it is not only to review the work in question, but also to call it names until it cries like a little girl.
+This is a person whose job (or at least hobby) it is not only to review the work in question, but also to call it names until it cries like a little girl.
 Why?
-Because it's funny.
-That said, the Caustic Critic is almost always rather divisive, especially when he takes on a generally well-liked game / show / movie / album / book / manga / anime / webcomic / webcartoon / fanfic / platypus.
+Because it's funny

 Alternately, as the above quote implies, a usually constructive critic is tempted to bring out the sarcasm guns by a unusually bad work or product.